Due process of MFRS Framework

 In addition, public forums may be organised if these IASB draft pronouncements represent major change or shift from current practice.

-Stage 2: Deliberation at the Working Group level on IASB's draft pronouncements
+Stage 2: Deliberation at the WG level on IASB's draft pronouncements

-Stage 3: Deliberation at the MASB (the Board)
+Stage 3 & 4: Deliberation by the MASB

-The public comments received, WG's comments and recommendations will be tabled at the Board for deliberation and consideration.
-During the discussion, the Board will consider all comments received and thereafter, a comment letter to the IASB will be prepared and submitted to IASB accordingly.
+All public comments received, WG's comments and recommendations will be tabled to the MASB for deliberation and consideration.
+During the discussion, the MASB will consider all comments received and thereafter, a comment letter to the IASB will be prepared and submitted to the IASB accordingly.

-Following publication of the final standard by the IASB (IFRS), the WG will deliberate on the changes made, if any, from the draft pronouncements.
-Thereafter, the WG's recommendation, including possible issues/ implications, if any, of the IFRS will be presented to the MASB for consideration.
+Following publication of the new or amended IFRS by the IASB, the WG will deliberate on the changes made, if any, to the draft pronouncements.
+Thereafter, the WG's recommendations including possible issues/ implications, if any, of the IFRS will be presented to the MASB for consideration.

-After due deliberation by the Board, copy of the MFRS (word-for-word with IFRSs) would be presented to the FRF members for their comments before it being issued as approved accounting standards in Malaysia.
+After due deliberation by the MASB, a copy of the MFRS (word-for-word IFRS) would be presented to the FRF members for their comments before it being issued as approved accounting standards in Malaysia.

 The following diagram illustrates the due process of MFRS and IC Interpretations: